 You can request a Board Appeal after an initial claim or Higher-Level Review decision.
-You can’t request two Board Appeals in a row.
+You can’t request 2 Board Appeals in a row.

 After a Board decision

-If you disagree with the Board’s decision and have new and relevant evidence that supports your case, you can file a Supplemental Claim.
+If you disagree with the Board’s decision and have new and relevant evidence that supports your case, you can file a new claim.
 You can also appeal to the U.S. Court of Appeals for Veterans Claims.